jramos0/sovereign-university-data/courses/btc401/en.md

 ![video replay](https://youtu.be/mnDRVQ8hcUU)

-### Lecture on Bitcoin Node Setup and Multisig Configuration
+### Lecture on Bitcoin Node setup and multisig configuration

 Welcome to today's comprehensive lecture on setting up a Bitcoin node and configuring multisig wallets.
 Led by Alekos Filini, this session is designed to provide a hands-on experience, guiding participants through the practical steps of creating a Bitcoin Core node and integrating it with a multisig wallet using Specter.
 This interactive session aims to blend theoretical concepts with live demonstrations, offering participants the opportunity to engage directly with the material.
-Questions are encouraged throughout to foster an engaging and informative environment.

 ### **Content Overview**

-This lecture is structured to provide a complete walkthrough of setting up a Bitcoin Core node and utilizing it with a multisig wallet configuration.
-The session is divided into several key components:
+This lecture is structured to provide a complete walkthrough of setting up a Bitcoin Core node and utilizing it with a multisig wallet configuration, and it is divided into several key components:

-1. **Bitcoin Core Node Setup**: This section covers the installation and configuration of a Bitcoin Core node from scratch, emphasizing manual setup to ensure a thorough understanding.
+1. **Bitcoin Core Node Setup**: this section covers the installation and configuration of a Bitcoin Core node from scratch, emphasizing manual setup to ensure a thorough understanding.
-2. **Integration with Specter Wallet**: After establishing the node, the focus shifts to installing and configuring Specter, a desktop wallet that supports multisig capabilities.
-This includes best practices for security measures like signature verification and hash validation, crucial for maintaining network integrity.
+2. **Integration with Specter Wallet**: after establishing the node, the focus shifts to installing and configuring Specter, a desktop wallet that supports multisig options.
+This process includes best practices for security measures like signature verification and hash validation, crucial for maintaining network integrity.

-### **Practical Setup of a Bitcoin Core Node**
+### **Practical setup of a Bitcoin Core node**

 To ensure participants gain real-world experience, the practical segment simulates a Bitcoin node setup in a Linux environment, using a virtual machine that mimics setups like Raspberry Pi or dedicated Linux hardware.
 Here's a breakdown of the process: